PabloFdezm/pablofdezm.github.io/_pages/cv.md

 Skills
 ======
 * Languages: R, Python, Latex
-* Programs: Stata, Mathematica, Excel.
+* Programs: Stata, Mathematica, Excel

 Teaching
 ======

+This semester (fall 2020) i will be TA of:

   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>